BenWestgate/Bails/README.md

 ## Advantages and Disadvantages

-For a comprehensive discussion on the advantages and disadvantages of using Bails as a Bitcoin solution, please refer to our [detailed document](Advantages_and_Disadvantages.md).
-It provides valuable insights into the unique features and potential limitations of the Bails platform.
+For a discussion on the pros and cons of using Bails, refer to our [detailed document](Advantages_and_Disadvantages.md).
+It has insights into the unique features and limitations of the Bails platform.

 # Support resources

 For support join our [slack channel](https://join.slack.com/t/bitcoin-core-on-tails/shared_invite/zt-1zkivlojk-boiVT8gtM~kSzdBLqZrhRA).

-For more reading checkout our [FAQ](FAQ.md).
+For more reading checkout our [Frequently Asked Questions](FAQ.md).

 ## Source Code Headers